 We are hopping on the Pet Parade today with photographs of Phoebe who is our dark cat.
-She is sitting in the sunshine and it’s amazing how her coat is transformed.
+Do you struggle with dark fur?
+We do too, so our post might surprise you.

 This has added a whole new dimension to my upcoming ‘how to photograph black cats post’ idea.
 I might need a whole black cat photography series.